anylots/Community-Bot/README.md

 # LangchainAppL2 - Your GenerativeAI About Layer2

 LangchainAppL2 is your GenerativeAI About Layer2, designed to easily store and retrieve unstructured information.
 It's like Obsidian but powered by generative AI.
+This App is based on Langchain and Quivr projects, Will continue to develop on a large scale.

 ## Features